yoga instructor pay

 There simply aren’t enough yoga studios and yoga classes to accommodate the increasing demand (or the unemployed experienced teachers).

-How Yoga Teachers’ Salaries Can Increase Significantly in 2020
+How Yoga Teachers’ Salaries Can Increase Significantly

 The way that we’ve been doing things all these years hasn’t worked.
 Yoga teaching has been commodified and traded, all without benefiting the yoga teachers themselves.